nasa-gibs/worldview-options-eosdis/common/config/metadata/amsr2/SeaIceConcentration.md

 ### AMSR2 Sea Ice Concentration, 12 km | 25 km
-Temporal coverage: 13 January 2016 - present
+Temporal coverage: 2 July 2012 - present

 The Advanced Microwave Scanning Radiometer 2 (AMSR2) "Sea Ice Concentration, 12 km | 25 km" layer displays the percent of sea ice concentration in the Polar regions at a 12.5 km and 25 km resolution.